The Science of Mindfulness: How Mental Training Enhances Distance Running Performance

 Body Scanning

-This technique involves mentally scanning the body from head to toe, identifying areas of tension or discomfort, and relaxing the muscles.
-Runners can use this method to adjust their posture, stride, or breathing during a run to achieve optimal efficiency.
+This technique involves mentally scanning the body from head to toe, identifying areas of tension or discomfort, and consciously releasing muscle tightness.
+During a run, body scanning helps runners adjust their posture, stride mechanics, or breathing patterns to achieve optimal efficiency and prevent injury.

 Mantras and Positive Affirmations